-Many anglers access Fish Lake through through the U.S. Forest Service-approved Cove Resort, which charges a fee to fish from easy to reach docks and the bank on its leased land.
+Many anglers access Fish Lake through the U.S. Forest Service-approved Cove Resort, which charges a fee to fish from easy-to-reach docks and the bank on its leased land.

-Fly fishing can be really good, especially for the in the spring and fall.
+Fly fishing can be really good, especially in the spring and fall.

 Yellow perch fishing also is very good at times here.
 This is a year-round fishery, but wintertime ice anglers might do best of all for perch.
 Note a 25-perch daily limit, at last check.